DaveBuckingham/dndtool/README.md

 ![sreenshot](https://github.com/davebuckingham/dndtool/blob/main/screenshots/screenshot_list.png?raw=true)

-## Installation
+## Docker

+The Dockerfile works but I don't know how to make the output go through the container terminal.
+See how the otput gets made in the 'page' function on line 471, which sends the output through `fomat` and `less`.
+When I run the container, I get the intro prompt, which doesn't go through 'page', nothing after that.

 dndtool is a perl application.
 It expects to be able to call the 'bc' calculator and the 'less' paging tool.
 If your running dndtool in a linux shell, it will probably work, otherwise it probably wont.

+## Installation

 ### Step 1

-If you're not sure, check that 'perl', 'bc', 'date', 'clear', and 'less' are all installed.
-For example:

-    $ which perl bc date clear less
-    /usr/bin/perl
-    /usr/bin/bc
-    /usr/bin/date
-    /usr/bin/clear
-    /usr/bin/less
+Use your package management system to install the following programs:

+    perl
+    less
+    bc

 ### Step 2

-Install the dependencies: 'Term::ReadLine::Gnu', 'REST::Client', and 'JSON'.
+Install the perl dependencies: 'Term::ReadLine::Gnu', 'REST::Client', and 'JSON'.
 For example, using cpanm:

     $ cpanm Term::ReadLine::Gnu REST::Client JSON